Manabendra Shah

 Lt.
 Col. Maharaja Manabendra Shah (26 May 1921 – 5 January 2007) was a member of the 2nd, 3rd, 4th, 10th, 11th, 12th, 13th and 14th Lok Sabha of India.
-He represented the Tehri Garhwal constituency of Uttarakhand and was a member of the Indian National Congress before joining the Bharatiya Jan Sangh and later the Bharatiya Janata Party (BJP) political party.
+He represented the Tehri Garhwal constituency of Uttarakhand and was a member of the Indian National Congress before joining the Bharatiya Jan Sangh and later the Bharatiya Janata Party (BJP).
 He became one of the BJP's longest-serving members.
-Shah was ambassador to Ireland from 1980 to 1983.
-His daughter-in law Mala Rajya Laxmi Shah was elected to Lok Sabha from the same seat in 2012.
+Shah was India's ambassador to Ireland from 1980 to 1983.

 Shah was also the last ruling Maharaja of the Garhwal Kingdom (1946–1949), when Tehri Garhwal princely state acceded to independent India on 1 August 1949.

+He served as an Honorary Lieutenant Colonel in the Bengal Engineer Group (formerly, the King George V's Own Bengal Sappers and Miners Group, Royal Indian Engineers and prior to that, the 1st Prince of Wales Own Bengal Sappers and Miners).

+Education and personal life

+He was born to Maharaja Narendra Shah Sahib Bahadur and Maharani Indu Matt Devi.

-Maharaja Manabendra Shah studied at Government College, Lahore and ICS Camp, Dehradun (Uttaranchal).
+He studied at Government College, Lahore and ICS Camp, Dehradun (Uttarakhand).

+He was also the Patron of the Badrinath and Kedarnath Temples, President of the Temple Board of Management, Tehri Garhwal, Trustee of the Maharaja Narendra Shah Trust and the Maharaja Kirti Shah Trust.

+His interests include reading, photography and travelling.

+He was a sports enthusiast and member of the following sports clubs: Cricket Club, Gymkhana Club, Golf Club, Army Golf Club, National Sports Club, Royal Western India Turf Club, and Rotary Club.

+Parliamentary contributions

+During his long parliamentary career, he served on various Committees as follows: